patosullivan/personal-website/README.md

 ### Modern Javascript

-ES6+ syntax and patterns, via Babel and Webpack
+ES6+ syntax and patterns, via Babel and Webpack.

 ### React

 16+ React, including Hooks.
+Every component is a SFC.

 ### Bootstrap